 In a figure-eight polar pattern, bi-directional microphones pick up sound from the front and back.
 These mics are popular among podcasters and can cost a lot.

 A microphone with a multidirectional range can pick up sounds from all directions, making it ideal for recording groups or crowds.
 Studios commonly use it for live performances, where the goal is to recreate the room’s sound.
 Still, they are not suitable for live use due to their high feedback sensitivity.

 Different microphones respond to different frequencies according to their type.
 Some respond better to lower frequencies, while others respond better to higher frequencies.

-The frequency response is the range of frequencies it can detect, typically 20hz to 20Khz.
+The frequency response of a microphone is the range of frequencies it can detect, typically 20hz to 20Khz.
 Knowing this range alone will not help you much; you need to know how the mic responds to specific frequencies.
 Therefore, before selecting a microphone, consider what you will be recording.
 For example, a microphone that performs better at lower frequencies, such as a dynamic mic, may lose credibility if we expose it to bass or drum recordings.

 Filters With a High Pass Rate

 High pass filters may also be beneficial for removing unwanted noise from your recordings.
 Low-frequency traffic noise is the most common source of ambient noise.